 With uses and care pathways in full evolution, IoT is taking a major place in the daily life of patients.
-Diabetes, blood pressure monitors, teleconsultation, remote patient monitoring: connected health speeds up care and monitoring thanks to more reliable information collection than ever before.
-While the business models of the sector’s players have yet to be defined and the issues well understood, connected health is already meeting with massive approval from patients and caregivers.
+Diabetes, blood pressure monitors, teleconsultation, remote patient monitoring: connected health connected health is speeding up patient care and follow-up, thanks to more reliable data collection than ever before.
+While the business models of the sector’s players have yet to be defined and the issues fully understood, connected healthcare is already meeting with massive approval from patients and caregivers.

 Connected technologies meet a multitude of use cases.
-The data collected by the sensors allows for the coordination of healthcare organizations, but also for better patient monitoring.
-Diabetes monitoring, in particular, is facilitated by sensors, blood pressure monitors and connected medical devices.
-Teleconsultation allows for improved treatment monitoring and prevention.
+The data collected by the sensors helps coordinate healthcare organizations, but also allows for better patient tracking.
+Diabetes monitoring, in particular, is made easier by sensors, blood pressure monitors and connected medical devices.
+Teleconsultation , for its part, improves treatment follow-up and prevention.

-IoT also facilitates care in emergency situations and speeds up response.
+The IoT also facilitates care in emergency situations and speeds up interventions.
 From a technological point of view, these systems must relieve caregivers of a constraining part of their daily work, without neglecting the human component.
-IoT should also facilitate dialogue, exchange and access to care technologies, while limiting consulting costs for industry players.
+The IoT should also facilitate dialogue, exchange and access to healthcare technologies, while limiting consultation costs for industry players.

 Connected objects in the field of health to optimize diagnosis